nonsequitur/smex/README.markdown

 `C-h f`, while Smex is active, runs `describe-function` on the currently selected command.

+`M-.` jumps to the definition of the selected command.

 ### Show unbound commands
 `smex-show-unbound-commands` shows frequently used commands that have no key bindings.